ihormalovanyi/SweetCurtain/README.md

 | high | High resistance.
 Velocity value is 900. |
 | custom(velocity: CGFloat) | Custom resistance.
 Velocity value is what you set. |

+### UIViewController extension

+There is the public [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) extension in the **SweetCurtain** framework.

+The extension provides `curtainController` property that is the nearest ancestor in the view controller hierarchy that is a curtain controller.

+> **Note**: You can find the `CurtainController` from any **Curtain** or **Content** view controllers.
+For example, this can be useful if your curtain is a [UINavigationController](https://developer.apple.com/documentation/uikit/uinavigationcontroller) and you need to find [CurtainController](#CurtainController) for its top view controller.

+The extension also provides the function `func allowScrollViewInCurtain()` that allows topmost scroll view in the hierarchy to use its scroll simultaneously with the curtain.

+> **Note**: Your **Curtain** view controller may contain [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview) or any of its subclasses.
+But by default, it does not affect the scrolling of the curtain.
+If you want to enable simultaneous scroll for **top most scroll view in hierarchy**, call `func allowScrollViewInCurtain()` in your view controller.

+> **ATTENTION**: The function `func allowScrollViewInCurtain()` resets your previous scroll view scroll observation from the **Curtain** befor applies new one.
+Be careful using this function.
+For example, if you need to use a navigation controller as **Curtain** there is a good idea to call this function in 'func viewDidAppear(animated: Bool)' function.

 ## TODO

 - Test gestures in the controller.